paragonyun/Papers_I_must_read/README.md

 [  ] Active Learning
 [✅] [Bag of Tricks for Image Classification with Convolution Neural Networks](https://blog.naver.com/paragonyun/222956725606)
 [  ] An Image is Worth 16x16 Words: Transformers for Image Recognition at Scale
+[  ] WaveNet: A Generative Model For Raw Audio
+[  ] Know What You Don’t Know: Unanswerable Questions for SQuAD
+[  ] BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding
+[  ] Improving Language Understanding by Generative Pre-Training

 <br>